mahmudahsan/Linkedin---Simple-integration-for-your-website/README.md

 ✔ Users can also update their status from your site using linkedin apis

-✔ It is open source anf free website
+✔ It is open source and free website